Wisdom True and False

 1. What proportion of my godliness consists of deeds rather than words?

-You should speak words honoring to the Lord, but if you wish to truly honor Him, you should also make sacrifices of time and money to help others.
+You should speak words honoring to the Lord, but if you truly wish to honor Him, you should also make sacrifices of time and money to help others.

 2. Am I too assertive with my own opinions?